hobbsbros/eternal-os/README.md

 Follow the installation instructions on the `ravedude` GitHub page (https://github.com/Rahix/avr-hal/tree/main/ravedude) up to `cargo install ravedude`.
 There is no need to create a new project or modify eternalOS's `.cargo/config.toml` file.

 ## For Windows Users
 WinAVR's distribution of `avrdude` is incompatible with the toolchains used to build this project.
 To resolve this issue, I installed `avrdude` 7.0 from Marius Greuel's Windows `avrdude` GitHub repository (https://github.com/mariusgreuel/avrdude).
-The proper installation can be found in the `/releases` directory of that repository.
+The proper installation can be found in the `releases` directory of that repository.

 ## Flashing Your Flight Controller